AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 Rationale and alternatives
 ==========================

-To fully appreciate the needs / usefuleness of such construction, one can consider the following hierarchy:
+To fully appreciate the needs / usefulness of such construction, one can consider the following hierarchy:

 .. code-block:: ada